 **Nonresident calculations include an $8,478 fee per semester.

-Graduate students are charged an additional mandatory health insurance fee of $1,225 for fall and $1,775 for spring.
-The mandatory health insurance fee is not included in calculations.
+***Graduate students are also charged a mandatory health insurance fee of $3,500 for the year.
+The mandatory health insurance fee is not included in the calculations.

-International students studying on an F1 visa pay a fee of $145 fee per semester and are charged an additional mandatory health insurance fee per semester.
+International students studying on an F1 visa pay a fee of $145 fee per semester.
+International students are also charged a mandatory health insurance fee estimated at $3,500 for the year.
+The mandatory health insurance fee is not included in the calculations.

 All College Costs